-This page will contain regular updates about A Mundane Comedy, Halcyon founder Dominic Kelleher's new book, which will be published later in 2020.
-We will be publishing extracts on this site and across social media from the second quarter of 2020.
-Please feel free to contact us with any questions about the book.
+This page will contain regular updates about A Mundane Comedy, Halcyon founder Dominic Kelleher's new book, which will be published in 2024.
+Please see below an introductory extract.

-This book is about what’s going wrong in the world, and about how people are trying to make things better, a hard task made harder still by the fact that, while we have the illusion of constancy, our lives are in fact characterised by continuous change, both out there in the physical world and inside our heads.
+This book is about what goes wrong in our lives, and about how we can try to make things better.
+This already daunting challenge is made more daunting still by the fact that, while we have an illusion of constancy, our lives are in fact characterised by continuous change, both out in the physical world and inside our heads.

-Every moment of our lives, we’re changing, from our ageing cells, to the air that we breathe, to the food and water we consume and the feelings we feel and the thoughts we think.
-We are continuously buffeted by both outer forces – climate, the environment in which we live, how physically secure we feel, and also by inner emotions - whether we feel happy, or depressed, or at peace etc. And all this change occurs at three levels - personal (i.e. involving us as individuals), organisational (in our families, schools, companies and myriad other groups) and societal (in our countries and across the world).
+Every moment of our lives, we’re changing: from our cells ageing, to the air we’re breathing, the food and water we’re consuming, the feelings we’re feeling and the thoughts we’re thinking.
+We’re buffeted continuously by both outer forces – the climate, the environment in which we live, how physically secure we are at a given moment - and also by our inner emotions, whether we’re feeling happy, or depressed, or at peace.
+And all of this change occurs at three levels – the personal (us as individuals), the organisational (our families, schools, businesses and myriad other groups) and the societal (our towns and cities, regions, countries and beyond).

 Keep in view all the different dimensions of reality and focus simultaneously on the personal, the local and the universal - Theodore Zeldin, Intimate History of Humanity